-MedTalk: Let’s Talk - Women Physician-Scientists in Academia, Industry and Beyond
+MedTalk: Let’s Talk – Physician-Scientists in Academia, Industry and Beyond

 Andrea Cox, M.D.-Ph.D. ’98, Director, M.D.-Ph.D.
-Program and Professor of Medicine invites current M.D.-Ph.D. and Ph.D. students to attend a lively, moderated discussion with a panel of distinguished alumnae currently working in the pharmaceutical industry and academia.
-This is a unique opportunity to gain career insights from successful alumni, socialize and establish ongoing connections.
-Refreshments, light lunch and networking will follow the panel discussion.
+Program and Professor of Medicine invited current M.D.-Ph.D. and Ph.D. students to attend a lively, moderated discussion with a panel of distinguished alumnae currently working in the pharmaceutical industry and academia.
+This was a unique opportunity to gain career insights from successful alumni, socialize and establish ongoing connections.

 Lisa Dunkle Scheffler, M.D. ’72

 Lisa Dunkle Scheffler, M.D. ’72, is the Program Lead for Respiratory Infections in Clinical Research & Development with Protein Sciences, a Sanofi Company.
 From 2011 to 2018, she served as Chief Medical Officer for Protein Sciences following a 20+ year career in the pharmaceutical industry.
 The Lisa Dunkle Scheffler, M.D., Endowed Scholarship was established in 2016 by Dr. Dunkle Scheffler in appreciation for the medical education she received at Johns Hopkins.
 She is a member of the Johns Hopkins University Alumni Association Council and serves as Class of 1972 Representative.
 She and her husband, Richard, live in Connecticut.

 Melissa S. Pessin, M.D.-Ph.D.
 '91